iPad Information for 1st Year Parents / Guardians and Students of Carrigallen Vocational School 2022 – 2023

 - Use school email addresses for school related material only

-- Use the iPad in class for anything other than the specific classwork that is being conducted at that time
+- Do not use the iPad in class for anything other than the specific classwork that is being conducted at that time

 Positive Use of Electronic Devices for Student Wellbeing: